-EET 2911 Special Project
+EET 2912 Special Project

 A course designed to provide the student with practical application of skills and knowledge gained in other electronics or electronics-related technical courses.
 The instructor works closely with the student to insure that the selection of a project will enhance the student's learning experience.
 Two hours laboratory per week.
-Credit, one semester hour.
+Credit, two semester hours.